-Having a card with contact no. of your veterinarian is the most important part of the first aid kit.
+Having a card with the contact no. of your veterinarian is the most important part of the first aid kit.
 It happens sometimes that you are not home and leave your dog with the caretakers.
-So, for such situations you should keep all the details like contact number, address etc. of your vet handy, so that any person can reach the vet in case of emergency.
+So, for such situations, you should keep all the details like contact number, address, etc. of your vet handy, so that any person can reach the vet in case of emergency.

-Also keep all the paperwork like medical history, vaccination card etc. handy for the critical situations.
+Also keep all the paperwork like medical history, vaccination card, etc. handy for critical situations.

 Note: Always keep a first aid manual in your first aid kit.
 It will help you treat your dog more efficiently.
 Also, any person can do the first aid following the steps written in the manual.
 So, it is necessary to have a manual in your kit.

 Scissors are the most common and the most important element of a dog’s first aid kit.
-They are used for cutting gauge, preparing splints or removing extra fur from the area of injury for treatment etc. It is always advised to use the bandage scissors as they are blunt at the tip, so it will be safer to use on animal’s skin.
+They are used for cutting gauges, preparing splints, or removing extra fur from the area of injury for treatment, etc. Always use bandage scissors as they are blunt at the tip, so it will be safer to use on an animal’s skin.